sorbet/sorbet/docs/lmdb.md

 `nullptr` name argument.
 In the Python wrapper, you get the unnamed database by omitting the `<dbname>=<file>` argument to `dump` (and other subcommands).

+## Note on using `ls -lh`

+The sizes reported using `ls -l` can be misleading.

+- If you use `mdb_drop(..., 1)` to delete a database, that just removes the entry from the unnamed list.
+It doesn't actually remove the pages from the on-disk file, but it does mean that the space will be available.
+- You can request that the database be compacted (using `mdb_env_copy2(..., MDB_CP_COMPACT)`).
+This is never done internally because LMDB is trying to optimize for read/write latency not disk usage.
+- Even just normal Sorbet write patterns can fragment the database.
+I have seen at least one example where a database was sitting at 4.0 GiB on disk which dropped to 2.4 GiB after merely being compacted (not dropping anything).
+- The `MDB_MAP_FULL` error is not a function of how many bytes are in the database, even though the size is configured in bytes.
+If you look in the code, you see that it's reported when LMDB requests a free page but getting one would push the size of the DB over the cap.
+So things like fragmentation and overflow page utilization can mean that there's technically parts of the database that are empty, but there's no room (this is similar to the failure mode when malloc doesn't have space available in the heap).

 ## Note on cdbmake

 The `dump` subcommand from the `lmdb` Python package references a cdbmake